FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 4. Use in Flavors

-Gamma-decalactone is widely used in flavor formulations, particularly in fruit flavors such as peach, apricot, and strawberry.
-It serves as an impact note and a modifier, providing a creamy and fruity profile.
-Typical use levels in finished food products range from 1 to 20 ppm, with higher concentrations used in more intense flavor profiles.
-It is stable under heat and acidic conditions, making it versatile for various food applications.
+Gamma-decalactone is extensively used in the flavor industry, particularly in fruit-flavored products such as peach, apricot, and strawberry.
+It acts as a key impact note, enhancing the fruity profile and providing a creamy undertone.
+Typical use levels in finished food or beverage products range from 1 to 20 ppm, with variations depending on the desired intensity and product matrix.
+It is generally stable under typical processing conditions, although it may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature